 OUR RELATIONSHIP WITH McDONALD'S

-Omaha’s local McDonald’s restaurants support Ronald McDonald Charities Omaha by providing us financial help for specific projects or events, volunteer and in-kind support.
+The restaurants supporting our House do so by sponsoring specific projects or events – including being the Title Sponsor at our golf tournament – volunteer and in-kind support.
 Throughout the year, McDonald’s restaurants in Omaha host fundraisers inside and outside the restaurants.
-During the holiday shopping season, local McDonald’s restaurants coordinate a Giving Tree campaign to collect household items for the Ronald McDonald House Omaha.
-This makes it easy for the community to get involved and support Ronald McDonald House Omaha.
+Local McDonald’s restaurants also coordinate a Living Tree campaign to collect household items for the House.
+This makes it easy for the community to get involved and support our families.